 Freeport is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 2,360 people and two constituent neighborhoods, Freeport is the 371st largest community in Florida.
-Freeport has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Freeport, where the median household income is $46,875.00.
+With a population of 2,472 people and two constituent neighborhoods, Freeport is the 371st largest community in Florida.
+Much of the housing stock in Freeport was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Freeport economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Freeport, where the median household income is $51,172.00.

-Freeport is a decidedly white-collar city, with fully 89.33% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Freeport is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Freeport who work in teaching (13.05%), office and administrative support (12.97%), and food service (12.23%).
+Freeport is a decidedly white-collar city, with fully 87.81% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Freeport is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Freeport who work in teaching (13.07%), sales jobs (12.59%), and office and administrative support (10.43%).

 One of the nice things about Freeport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Freeport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Freeport doesn't have a public transportation system that people use for their commute.

 Freeport is a somewhat ethnically-diverse city.
 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White, followed by Black or African-American.
-Freeport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.01% of the city’s residents.
 Important ancestries of people in Freeport include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in Freeport is English.
 Other important languages spoken here include Spanish and Polish.